Samruddhi-Sardar/green-desire-engine/README.md

 This repository contains the code, visuals, and analysis for my MSc dissertation at the University of Southampton (2025).

 ## 🎯 Project Overview
-The *Green Desire Engine* is an AI toolkit designed to forecast adoption of eco-innovations in the luxury automotive sector (e.g., vegan leather, solar roofs, recycled materials).
+The *Sustainable Prestige* is an AI toolkit designed to forecast adoption of eco-innovations in the luxury automotive sector (e.g., vegan leather, solar roofs, recycled materials).

 - Collected and processed multi-source consumer discourse (reviews, forums, brand comms, news).
 - Tagged sustainability features via hybrid rules + context classifier.